Encrypting from the command line: Jasypt CLI Tools

 Jasypt supplies a bunch of Command Line Interface (CLI) tools, useful for performing encryption, decryption and digest operations from the command line.

-To use this tools, you should download the distribution zip file (named jasypt-$VERSION-dist.zip) and unzip it.
+In order to use this tools, you should download the distribution zip file (named jasypt-$VERSION-dist.zip) and unzip it.
 Once done, you will find a jasypt-$VERSION/bin directory containing:

 • A set of .bat files for Windows execution: